Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Method

 \subsection{Characterizing the $N_{\rm H\textsc{i}, CGM}$-$z$ relation}

-Gray symbols in Figure \ref{fig:NHI_z} show the individual measurements of $N_{\rm H\textsc{i}, CGM}$ for the 91 sample galaxies.
+Gray symbols in Figure \ref{fig:NHI_z} show the individual measurements of $N_{\rm H\textsc{i}, CGM}$ for the 102 sample galaxies.
 Based on these measurements, we next characterize the redshift evolution of $N_{\rm H\textsc{i}, CGM}$ at $z>6$.
 To this end, we compute the median redshift and $N_{\rm H\textsc{i}, CGM}$ of sample galaxies in each redshift bin ($z=6$--$7$, $z=7$--$8$, and $z>8$), and show them as red open diamonds in Figure \ref{fig:NHI_z}.
 We also derive the median absolute deviations (MADs) of $N_{\rm H\textsc{i}, CGM}$, shown as the red error bars, to quantify the object-to-object scatter in each redshift bin.
+In this calculation, we take into account the upper/lower limits by replacing them with their expected values computed assuming a top-hat probability distribution function confined within the 1-sigma upper/lower limits and the prior $N_{\rm H\textsc{i}, CGM}$ range of $\log_{10}( N_{\rm H\textsc{i}, CGM}/{\rm cm^{-2}})=[18.0, 23.0]$.